This Stone Polishing Service in Houston, TX, Brought This Marble Floor's Shine Back After Hurricane Harvey Took it Away

 The next day, our team arrived at the customer's home to assess the situation.
 As the homeowner had explained over the phone, the floor came in contact with water filled with debris and other contaminating agents, which resulted in heavy damage and dullness.
 The water had also left stains all over the surface.
 After they finished evaluating the floor, our experts told the homeowner it was necessary to hone the stone surface to remove all the damage.
 They offered a stone honing and polishing service, which the customer agreed to.

 Our team of professionals went to the client's house that same week to get the job done.
-They began by cleaning the floor with a stone-safe antimicrobial cleaner to remove dirt and other contaminants that might have settled on the stone.
-This cleaner also has a lasting effect that can keep the surface protected from harmful microorganisms for up to one week after it has been applied.
+They began by cleaning the floor with a stone-safe cleaner to remove dirt and other contaminants that might have settled on the stone.
+This product has been enhanced with an ingredient that can help inhibit the growth of bacteria, fungi, mold and microorganisms.
 Once they finished cleaning, they dried the surface to start the honing process.
 Our tech carefully used different grit pads to remove layers of stone until all the etch marks and scratches disappeared.
 They continued by polishing the marble surface until a beautiful gloss was achieved.
 To finish, they applied a deep-penetrating sealant to close the stone's pores and to prevent it from getting damaged.

 Once they were done, our team showed the client the results.
 He was surprised that our team had managed to completely restore the floor and make it look brand-new.
 He thanked them and said he would contact us again in a few months for maintenance.
 We were glad to exceed the customer's expectations and to be a part of the restoration of his home.